TURKS AND CAICOS ISLANDS

 Protection from arbitrary arrest or detention

-5. —(1) Every person has the right to liberty and security of person.
-No person shall be deprived of his or her personal liberty save in
+5.—(1) Every person has the right to liberty and security of person.

-accordance with a procedure prescribed by law in any of the following cases—
+(2) No person shall be deprived of his or her personal liberty save in accordance with a procedure prescribed by law in any of the

-(a) in execution of the sentence or order of a court, whether established for the Islands or some other country, in respect of a criminal
+(a)in execution of the sentence or order of a court, whether established for the Islands or some other country, in respect of a criminal

 offence of which he or she has been convicted or in consequence of his or her unfitness to plead to a criminal charge;

-(b) in execution of the order of a court punishing him or her for contempt of that court or of another court;
+(b)in execution of the order of a court punishing him or her for contempt of that court or of another court;

-(d) for the purpose of bringing him or her before a court in execution of the lawful order of a court;
+(d)for the purpose of bringing him or her before a court in execution of the lawful order of a court;

-(e) upon reasonable suspicion that he or she has committed, is committing or is about to commit a criminal offence;
+(e)on reasonable suspicion that he or she has committed, is committing or is about to commit a criminal offence;

-education or welfare;
+her education or welfare;

-(g) for the purpose of preventing the spread of an infectious or contagious disease or in the case of a person who is, or is reasonably
+(g)for the purpose of preventing the spread of an infectious or contagious disease or in the case of a person who is, or is reasonably

 suspected to be, of unsound mind, addicted to drugs or alcohol, or a vagrant, for the purpose of his or her care or treatment or the